Aisha-Yusuff/CV/README.md

 ## Hello, I'm Aisha Yusuff!

-👩🏿‍💻 A motivated Junior Full Stack Developer with a background in Marketing and Biochemistry, excited to start a career in the tech industry.
+👩🏿‍💻 A motivated Junior Software Developer with a background in Marketing and Biochemistry, excited to start a career in the tech industry.

 🍪 I'm a music-loving, concert-going, biscuit connoisseur!
 (Fun fact: My birthday is on National Biscuit Day!)